AshKetchumPL/selfbot/README.md

 # selfbot
-Just a selfbot i made
 ## ⚠️ SELFBOTTING IS AGAINST DISCORD TOS ⚠️

+ - Its Just a selfbot i made
+ - Any questions?
+Any issueses? click [here](https://github.com/AshKetchumPL/selfbot/issues)